 Now, every thread is made from a type of fiber.
 There are man-made fibers (ex: polyester) and natural fibers (ex: cotton).

-Here is a list (not entirely exhaustive) of the best threads for a Brother sewing machine.
-I’ve given a few recommendations for brands here and there to let you know my favorite brands that work well with the four Brother sewing machines I’ve owned (Brother CS6000i, Brother CS7000X, Brother SE625, and Brother SE1900.)
+Following is a list (not exhaustive) of the best thread for a Brother sewing machine.
+I’ve given a few recommendations for brands here and there to let you know my favorites that work well with the four Brother sewing machines I’ve owned (Brother CS6000i, Brother CS7000X, Brother SE625, and Brother SE1900.)

-We’ll start with the two most common types of sewing thread first.
+I’ll start with the two most common types of sewing thread first and go from there.

 Cotton thread, a natural thread, is made from 100% cotton.
 It’s useful when sewing natural fibers like cotton and linen and is a favorite of quilters.
-It’s available in a variety of thicknesses and is durable, strong, and can be ironed.
-Since it does not stretch, you don’t want to use it on knit, stretchy fabrics.
-Some brands will have different finishes to allow it to be tailored to different applications.
+It’s available in various thicknesses and is durable, strong, and ironable.

 Gutermann cotton sewing thread is my favorite natural thread brand.

 2. 100% Polyester Thread or Blended All-Purpose Thread (Cotton-Wrapped Polyester)